(B) Significant Accounting policies

 iv.
 Loans and borrowings

-After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortized cost using the EIR method.
-Gains and losses are recognized in profit or loss when the liabilities are derecognized as well as through the EIR amortization process.
-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as finance costs in the statement of profit and loss.
+After initial recognition, interest-bearing loans and borrowings are measured at amortized cost using the effective interest rate (EIR) method.
+Gains and losses are recognized in profit or loss when the liabilities are derecognized and through the EIR amortization.
+Amortized cost includes any discount, premium, and fees that are part of the EIR.
+The EIR amortization is recorded as finance costs in the statement of profit and loss.

 v.
 De recognition